St Michael's Curriculum Statement

 ICT is used in many ways to support and enhance the curriculum, both in school and with home learning.

-There are three whole-school theme weeks built into the curriculum: in Terms 2, 4 and 6.
+There are a number of whole-school theme days and events held throughout the year.
 These provide wonderful opportunities for children to work with each other across year groups, and to experience a wide range of creative stimuli.

 SEE: Spirituality, Enterprise and Environment